 Well in that case, you get to keep the £550 premium from the covered call, the likely £130 dividend, and you will still own the shares so you can just turn around and sell another call to bring in another big slug of premium.

-My clients and I make investments like this every day and I think it’s safe to say that once they learn how to generate their own ‘instant dividends’ using covered calls, they never go back to ‘buy and hope’ investing.
+My FIRE Revolution clients and I make investments like this every day and I think it’s safe to say that once they learn how to generate their own ‘Shell dividends’ using covered calls, they never go back to ‘buy and hope’ investing.